WRSC/coordinates2018/obstacle-avoidance/README.md

 Of the other teams, Aberystwyth sailed a length along the edge of course 2, but didn't stay in the course area.
 Plymouth was starting a length of course 2 when their battery ran out, and the boat lost control.

-Results may be updated if team ZMART can provide GPS data.